hatninja/AOLS2/README.md

 # AOLS2
 The successor to AOls.
 AOLS2 is an Attorney Online server written entirely with Lua.

+AOLS2 is designed to be very modular compared to it's predecessor, and to make the addition of new features easy.

 If you have any feedback on it's implementation, it would be greatly appreciated!

 ## Requirements